|Born||circa 895||Born At|

 Accused of conspiring against his own family Edwin, Aethelstan's own brother, is put on a ship without sail or rudder to drift.
 Edwin throws himself into the sea to avoid the horrors of starvation.
 Edwin's accuser it later found to invented the crime and is put to death.
 The whole story could be a fabrication and comes from the works by William of Malmesbury.

 Athelstan put together a large army and invaded Scotland destroying it as he advanced north.

-The Dane Anlaff (possibly Sihtric's son), Owen of Cumberland and Constantine, King of the Scots sailed into the Humber to invade Northumbria.
+The Dane Olaf Guthfrithson or Anlaff (possibly Sihtric's son), Owen of Cumberland and Constantine, King of the Scots sailed into the Humber to invade Northumbria.
 Athelstan's speed at raising his army that marched north put paid to any plans of invasion and a fierce battle occurred (Brunanburgh near Beverley ?) in which many Danish kings and earls were killed.
 Olaf Guthfrithson fled to Ireland.
 Edmund, Athelstan's younger half-brother also took part in the battle.

 Edmund, the half-brother of Athelstan, became King of England at the age of 18.
 His coronation was held on November 29th at Kingson-upon-Thames.